bet4a/d3wiki/Transitions.md

 ## Starting Transitions

-Transitions are created using the [[transition|Selections#transition]] operator on a selection.
+Transitions are created using the [[transition|Selections#wiki-transition]] operator on a selection.
 Transitions start automatically upon creation after a delay which defaults to zero; however, note that a zero-delay transition actually starts after a minimal (<10ms) delay, pending the first timer callback.
 Transitions have a default duration of 250ms.

 <a name="d3_transition" href="Transitions#wiki-d3_transition">#</a> d3.<b>transition</b>()